 in closing, let me challenge you to do at least one ‘beautiful act for God’ every day!
 It means that

 1) You will not count the cost

 2) It will flow from a heart of humility

 3) You will handle any criticism gracefully

-4) It will point people, whenever possible, to the sacrifice of the Lord Jesus , and
+4) It will point people to Jesus’ sacrifice

 5) Your acts will not be forgotten by the Master and by others